amitmerchant1990/reverie/aes.md

 **Q**: One of my papers doesn't follow the compliance checklist, what should I do?<br>
 **A**:
-The paper should be desk-rejected, please use the "desk reject" button in OpenReview.
-If you're not sure about the decision, please get in touch with the editors in chief.
+The paper should be desk-rejected, please get in touch with the editors in chief.

 **Q**: One of my assigned submissions is more than four pages but less than eight pages in length.
 What should I do?<br>
 **A**: